ssteinbach/ordinate_precision_research/results.md

 2/2 inftest.test.Floating point division to integer test...

 ## Time to Frame Number Test
-Measures if the correct integer frame number and phase offset canbe recovered from a large time value.
+Measures if the correct integer frame number and phase offset can be recovered from a large time value.

 ### Type: f32